wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 ###Resource group

-Applications are typically made up of many components, for example a web <!-- deleted by customization app --><!-- keep by customization: begin --> site <!-- keep by customization: end -->, database, database server, storage, and 3rd party services.
+Applications are typically made up of many components, for example a web app, database, database server, storage, and 3rd party services.
 Azure Resource Manager (ARM) enables you to work with the resources in your application as a group, referred to as an Azure Resource Group.
 You can deploy, update, monitor or delete all of the resources for your application in a single, coordinated operation.
 You use a template for deployment and that template can work for different environments such as testing, staging and production.
 You can clarify billing for your organization by viewing the rolled-up costs for the entire group.
 For more information, see [Azure Resource Manager Overview](/documentation/articles/resource-group-overview).

 ###Credentials